 The competitive nature of the job also requires sales reps to remain on top of changes to technology, products, and the needs of their clients.
 The demands of the job can be stressful and overwhelming.
 However, many people perform better in high-pressure jobs.

 Working in sales requires strong interpersonal and communications skills.
-If you enjoy meeting new people and learning new things, software sales may be a perfect choice.
+If you enjoy meeting new people and learning new things, tech sales may be a perfect choice.